MichaelKasingye/kubernetes-set-up-VM-Local/README.md

  Yours could be different.
 And will use the external IP.

 ## ADD A PROJECT RESOURCE
+create a folder called quote and in it create a yaml file called ``deployment.yaml``

 ```bash
 apiVersion: apps/v1
 kind: Deployment